Kolmogorov complexity and the Recursion Theorem: Hyperavoidable and effectively immune sets

 Note that the proof actually shows that $B$ is strongly effectively immune.
 Hence one gets the following corollary.

 \begin{cor} A set is complex iff its truth-table degree contains a set which is strongly effectively immune but not hyperimmune. \end{cor}

-\begin{rem} \rm It is well-known that a Turing degree contains a DNR function iff it contains an effectively immune set.
-In other words, a set is autocomplex iff its Turing degree contains an effectively immune set. \end{rem}
+\begin{remark} \rm It is well-known that a Turing degree contains a DNR function iff it contains an effectively immune set.
+In other words, a set is autocomplex iff its Turing degree contains an effectively immune set. \end{remark}